evenbekkedal/robin-mocap-demo/README.md

 ##  iPod Demopatches
 These are patches for demonstrating motion capture using iPhone or iPod devices.
 All patches rely on the motion data provided by the *Epics HyperMusic* iOS app.
 It is important that the device and the computer running the patches are on the same network, and that the correct IP address of the computer is set in the app’s settings.
-The patches can run by themselves, or be included in another patch as *bpatchers*.
+The patches can run by themselves, but some can also be run as *abstractions* faceless or with a GUI (*bpatchers*) inside other patches:

+* To create an abstraction in a Max patcher press `n` for new object, followed by `*name of patcher*`, e.g. `iPod-Input`.
-To create a bpatcher object in a Max patch, you can in edit mode press `n`, followed by typing in `bpatcher *name of patcher*`, e.g. `bpatcher deviceInput`.
-You might have to resize the resulting window in order to view the whole interface of the new patch.
+* To create a bpatcher object in a Max patch, you can in edit mode press `n` for new object, followed by typing in `bpatcher *name of patcher*`, e.g. `bpatcher deviceInput`.
+You might have to resize the resulting window in order to view the whole GUI of the opened patch.

-The folder inlcudes these subfolders:
+The iPod Demopatches folder inlcudes these subfolders:

 * Dependencies
 * iPod 3D Avatar Control